If you are healing without second skin, click HERE.

 Most sensitivities will show up the first night of application

 If you are allergic, remove the bandage, very important to wash the area thoroughly to remove any residual adhesive remaining on the skin, and read the instructions below for "Aftercare without Secondskin bandage".

 Aftercare with SecondSkin

 • Leave bandage on for 3 days; 72 hours after tattoo completion.

 • You may notice that body fluids like blood and plasma may collect under the bandage.
 This is normal.

 • The body may push out ink depending on your skin and how heavy the ink saturation was, this will result in blotchy ink collecting over your tattoo; it may make the tattoo look smudged.
 Do not worry, it will not affect the tattoo.

 • After 3 days take the bandage off in the shower (if you can) with mild soap and warm water.
 You must physically remove the bandage yourself, it will not come off on its own.

 • Wash the tattoo VERY THOROUGHLY with mild soap.
 Wash any residual adhesive that may be remaining on the skin.

 • After you remove the bandage, apply a water-based lotion onto your new tattoo to prevent dryness.
 Do not over moisturize.
 Try to maintain your skin’s natural moisture.
 Blotting lotion on is better than smearing it on.

 • Per usual, just wash it normally, ie. when you shower.

 • Do not use neosporin, aquaphor, vaseline or other oily ointments.
-Use a water-based location instead like Lubriderm, Aveeno, Cetephil, or Cerave.
+Use a water-based location instead like Lubriderm, Aveeno, Cetephil, or Cerave lotions.

 • Wear sunscreen under prolonged sun exposure (ie, being in the direct sun longer than 30 minutes at a time).
 It is not recommended to be in prolonged sun exposure while your tattoo is healing and building new layers of skin (first month).
 If you are not in the sun longer than 30 minutes at a time, sunscreen is not necessary.